 - Gold ribbon, Black ribbon

-- 2. I used the black felt for the bottom part of Captain hooks coat.
-I glued the black felt to the bottom of the Tee.3.
-Then glue the black ribbon down the middle.
-This gave it a more clean look and it covered up the raw edges.
+3. Then glue the black ribbon down the middle of both sides.
+This gave it a more clean look and it covered up the raw cut edges.

-4. Next add gold ribbon and glue it over the black felt and the t-shirt.
-Also, glue small strips of gold ribbon in the middle area as shown above.
+4. Next add gold ribbon and glue it over the bottom where the black felt and the t-shirt meet.

 This captain hook costume took me about 20 minutes to complete.
-The pirate hat was a lot harder to make and my son didn’t even end up using it.
+You can also use a hot glue gun if you don’t have fabric or silicone glue.
+The pirate hat was a bit more complicated for me to make and my son didn’t even end up using it, blah.

 What a great costume!
 I don’t sew, so I am always looking for good no-sew ideas.
 Would love for you to link up at our homemade costume blog parade: http://alldonemonkey.com/2012/09/23/homemade-costume-blog-parade/